Learn to Bake Sourdough

 Sourdough bread baking just takes longer.

-A course is very helpful if you are just getting started, like my Intro. to Sourdough course that walks through each step with video tutorials.
+A course is very helpful if you are just getting started, like my Intro to Sourdough course that walks through each step with video tutorials.

 Step 5

+Plan sourdough baking into your life and routine.
 Getting the feel for the timing takes practice and helpful tools like my free timing sheet.

 Step 6

 As I said above, your skills will improve with regular practice.
+Don’t give up.

 Step 7

+Share the journey with others!
 Connect with bakers online or friends and family in person.
+Breaking bread and sharing bread is a tradition thousands of years old.
+Carry it on!

 I live in Orange County and am interested in a live intro class on Sour Dough